tqxli/rat7m/README.md

 # Description
 **RAT7M** is an animal (rat) pose estimation database containing nearly 7 million frames with 2D & 3D keypoints acquired from motion capture across a diverse variety of rodent poses.
 This dataset was initially used in our paper [Geometric deep learning enables 3D kinematic profiling across species and environments (Dunn et al. 2021, Nat Methods)](https://www.nature.com/articles/s41592-021-01106-6), i.e. [DANNCE (code release)](https://github.com/spoonsso/dannce).

-Given the massive number of available frames in the dataset, additional instructions are offered in this repository for generating a smaller subset from the full RAT7M release, referred as **"mini-RAT7M"**.
-We wish that it can be used as a reliable benchmark in the development of animal/rodent tracking algorithms, especially under common deep learning frameworks such as PyTorch and Tensorflow.
+Given the massive number of available frames in the dataset, additional instructions are offered in this repository for generating a smaller subset of 2D frames from the full RAT7M release， referred as **"mini-RAT7M"**.
+We anticipate that it can be used as a reliable benchmark in the development of animal/rodent tracking algorithms, especially under common deep learning frameworks such as PyTorch and Tensorflow.

 **Table of Contents**
 - [Downloads](#downloads)